 Since arriving in New Zealand in 1981, she has been a rural midwife with a passion for primary midwifery care in the rural setting.
 Carolyn is also a casual midwife in the primary maternity unit in Balclutha.
 Carolyn attained a certificate in tertiary teaching and learning in 2009.
 She has been involved in developing practice courses in a flexible format to enrich student engagement and learning.
 Carolyn is currently researching the use of video in midwifery student's assessment.
 Carolyn's other research interest is communities of practice in midwifery which was the focus of her thesis for her Masters Degree in Midwifery.

 Deb is a Senior Lecturer/Kaiako in the School of Midwifery.
 Deb has worked for Otago Polytechnic since 2010, and is based at the Whanganui satellite.

 Graduating from Otago Polytechnic as a midwife in 1999, she has since worked as a Community Midwife and Hospital Based Midwife in Whanganui and Brisbane.
-Deb has a Postgraduate Diploma in Midwifery and a Graduate Certificate in Tertiary Learning and Teaching.
+Deb has a Master of Midwifery and a Graduate Certificate in Tertiary Learning and Teaching.

 Deb's research interests include Pasifika student success, and physiological placental birth.

 Emma joined the School of Midwifery in 2010 and is a Lecturer/Student Practice Facilitator at the Central Otago satellite site, based in Wanaka.
 She graduated from Otago Polytechnic as a midwife in 1998 and established Mountain Mamas Midwives in Wanaka.
 Working in a rural location, Emma is acutely aware of the issues surrounding remote rural midwifery in New Zealand and is passionate about supporting and educating rural midwives.